“A man will go to the devil pretty fast in Tombstone . . . Faro, whiskey, and bad women will beat anyone.” George Parsons diary, September 1880

 “To whom it may concern.
 I hereby warn all persons against giving my wife Mary Woodman any credit on my account as I will not be responsible for any debts contracted by her.
 She having left my bed and board without just cause or provocation, signed Louis C Woodman.”

 It seems clear that Lewis suspected his wife (who seems to alternate between calling herself Mary or May) of some impropriety.
 Some reports published after the shooting suggest that Billy and May already knew each other well at this time and were perhaps even living together.
-But the real catalyst for the disaster that followed came later that same year in December 1881.
+But the real catalyst for the disaster that followed came in December 1882.

 An Unmitigated Falsehood